Link Search Menu Expand Document

 lakeFS Cloud

-Auditing is only available for lakeFS Cloud.
+Auditing is only available for lakeFS Cloud and lakeFS Enterprise.

 The lakeFS audit log allows you to view all relevant user action information in a clear and organized table, including when the action was performed, by whom, and what it was they did.